Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Annie Sloan)

-If you have to leave your furniture outside during the winter months even with a cover on they can look a little unloved come spring.
-Probably one of the easiest budget garden ideas has to be simply giving them a refresh with a new colour.
+If you have to leave your furniture outside during the winter months, they can look a little unloved come spring.
+One of the easiest budget garden ideas has to be simply giving them a refresh with a new colour.

 ‘Chalk Paint™ loves the great outdoors!
 It offers an inexpensive way to freshen up garden furniture, fencing, plant pots, sheds, and even walls,' says paint and colour expert Annie Sloan.